Faye Dunaway: 2000–2015: Independent films and hiatus

-In 2000, Dunaway appeared in the James Gray-directed crime film The Yards as Charlize Theron's mother.
+In 2000, Dunaway appeared in director James Gray’s crime film The Yards as Charlize Theron's mother.
 Although failing to do well at the box office, the film was received with positive reviews.
 That same year, she turned down an opportunity to play a drug addict in Requiem for a Dream and the role went to Ellen Burstyn, who received an Academy Award nomination for her performance.
-In 2001, Dunaway's role in Running Mates earned her a Golden Globe nomination for Best Supporting Actress in a Series, Miniseries or Television Film.
+In 2001, Dunaway's role in Running Mates earned her a Golden Globe nomination for Best Supporting Actress in a Series, Miniseries, or Television Film.
 In 2002, she played Ian Somerhalder's rich Xanax-popping mother in Roger Avary's adaptation of Bret Easton Ellis' novel, The Rules of Attraction.
-She served as a judge on the 2005 reality show The Starlet, which sought, American Idol-style, to find the next young actress with the potential to become a major star.
+She served as a judge on the 2005 reality show The Starlet, which sought the next young actress with the potential to become a major star.
 In 2006, Dunaway guest-starred in "Kiss Kiss, Bye Bye", an episode of the crime drama CSI: Crime Scene Investigation because she was a huge fan of the show.
-She also appeared on Touched by an Angel, Alias and Grey's Anatomy.
+She also appeared on Touched by an Angel, Alias, and Grey's Anatomy.
 In 2008, Dunaway agreed to star in a low-budget Welsh horror film, Flick, for a fraction of her usual $1 million fee after falling in love with the script.
 She called the writer and director David Howard personally to accept the part of a one-armed American detective, saying it was "a really original story".
 The film premiered at the Raindance Film Festival.
 That same year, she criticized Hollywood's treatment of older women, saying: "I am furious that they think I'm too old to play the love interest of guys like Jack Nicholson and Clint Eastwood.
 Why should I play sisters and mothers while guys like Jack and Clint, who are older than me, have on-screen lovers half their age?"